Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 QUESTION: Should this section be an appendix?

-### Documents with the potential to increase DNS privacy
+## Potential Increases in DNS privacy

 These documents are limited in scope to communications between stub clients and recursive resolvers: